gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 valour.
 It was at this time that the woman was seen who had a beard, and a mane upon her back, like a horse, of whom I have already spoken in Distinct. ii. c.
 20 of my Topography.

-## Chapter XII: The preparations of earl Richard.
+## Chapter XII: The preparations of earl Richard

 Mac Murchard, elated with his late successes, raised his hopes still higher, and having now recovered all his patrimonial territories, became ambitious of regaining the rights of his ancestors in old times, and